EmanuelFromFlorence/ion-3D-Engine/README.md

 ion Engine is based on [entity-component-system (ECS)](https://en.wikipedia.org/wiki/Entity_component_system) architecture which is a popular and powerful pattern to develop 3D applications.
 The building blocks of this model are:

 - **Components:** they are encapsulated data holders and decoupled from the application logic.
-Components can be attached to entities to describe their attributes and how to be treated by the systems.
+Components can be attached to entities to describe their attributes and how to be treated by systems.

 - **Entities:** each entity represents a different conceptual object with the desired components in the 3D scene.
 For example, an entity with a GUI component can be rendered as a 3D user interface.